himewel/cartolafc/README.md

 <img alt="Architecture" src="./architecture.jpg"/>
 </p>

 This project aims to build and structure a data lake and data warehouse based on the data extracted from Cartola FC (a game about the Brazilian national football championship).
-The current data warehouse schema and dag diagram are presented next:
+The current data warehouse schema used on Hive and the Airflow DAG diagram are presented next:

 <p align="center">
 <img alt="Database schema" src="./schema.png"/>